 When you have an autoimmune condition, your body starts to attack itself.
 This kind of hearing loss develops quickly.
 If you unexpectedly lose your hearing, you should visit a doctor immediately.
 Hearing impairment can be reduced with medical treatment.

 Permanent hearing loss can be caused by loud noise.
-Loss of hearing due to noise is usually gradual and painless.
+Loss of hearing due to noise is gradual and painless.
 A sudden hearing loss can be brought on by hearing an extraordinarily loud sound, such as an explosion.

 Hearing loss in children mostly results from congenital or hereditary disorders, something that the child acquires from the mother when in womb.
 The reasons of hearing impairment in children include the following: